-Inline stats are statistics that Chatfuel automatically shows to reflect how users are interacting with different sections of your bot.You’ll see two stats for every block:
+Chatfuel automatically shows stats that reflect how users are interacting with different sections of your bot.

 💡 Tip: The click-through stat shows up as a percentage of total viewers by default.
 If you’d rather see the total number of users who clicked, just hover over the stat.
 The number will then appear as a tool tip.

-Use inline stats for the same reason you’d use any other type of data: to learn from your users and improve your methods for converting them.
+Use chatbot stats for the same reason you’d use any other type of data: to learn from your users and improve your methods for converting them.
 These stats can show you where there might be bottlenecks, friction, or confusion for users in your bot's flow.
 And once you know where the issues are, you can fix them to optimize conversion rates and boost engagement, sales, or whatever your goal may be.

 But the third question asks how many watts they want their space heater to have, and that’s where you notice lots of users dropping off.
 It could be a sign that most people don’t know how many watts they’re looking for, so you should either educate them first, or change the question.

-Best practices for inline stats
+Best practices for getting the most accurate chatbot stats

 💡 Tip #1: For best results, don’t put too much content within one block.
 It’ll be harder to tell which factor you need to change to improve performance.